johnmhayde/ConnectX/README.md

 This is a Connect4 game that allows you to choose the number of players and the dimensions of the game board.
 The program runs through a GUI.

 ## Running the Program
-Make sure both the makefile and the package directory are properly.
-Then, run the program with these commands:
+Make sure the makefile and the package directory are both setup properly.
+Then, run the program through these commands:
 ```
 make
 make run